 Ideal traineeship candidate

-Every year, in January and in September, a group of (technical) graduates embarks on the one-year traineeship programme.
+Every year a group of (technical) graduates embarks on the one-year traineeship programme.
 ‘The trainees in my year all came from different backgrounds, but we also had a lot in common,’ says Philip.
 ‘I think the ideal traineeship candidate has to be enthusiastic, think positively, enjoy tackling problems head-on, and have an affinity for working abroad.
 They should be flexible and not afraid to stand up for themselves.’